qifeikeji/obsidian-foldercanvas-plugin/README.md

 # Folder Canvas Plugin

-[Folder Canvas](https://github.com/nancyel/obsidian-foldercanvas-plugin) is a plugin for [Obsidian.md](https://obsidian.md/) that lets you generate a canvas view of a given folder.
+[Folder Canvas](https://github.com/nancyel/obsidian-foldercanvas-plugin) is a plugin for [Obsidian.md](https://obsidian.md/) that lets you generate a Canvas view of a given folder.

 ## Demo